davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.mmm/index.md

          array = NULL;  //remove dangling pointer
          ```

-5. Once you allocate the input matrices, you should initialize them with random double values between 0 and 99.
+5. Once you successfully allocate the input matrices, you should initialize them with random double values between 0 and 99.
+Look into the [rand()](https://www.tutorialspoint.com/c_standard_library/c_function_rand.htm) function.

-6. **Work-Sharing Approach:** If the parallel mode (`P`) is selected, your `main()` function must split the work evenly/fairly among the threads.
+6. **Work-Sharing Approach:** If the parallel mode (`P`) is selected, your `main()` function must split the work evenly among threads.
 There are many ways to do this, and I'll leave this decision up to you.
 You're welcome to experiment with different approaches!

-   - Would you assign each thread to compute a set of rows in the result?
-Or a set of columns?
-Would it make a difference?
+   - Maybe you can assign each thread to compute a set of rows in the result?
+A set of columns?
+Would it make a difference in speed?
    - Maybe you could assign a thread to compute a block of elements instead of rows or columns?

    This decision will likely impact the performance of your parallel algorithm.
 Let's see how well you can do!
 You must also run the code sequentially, so that you can compare the speeds!
-(See below on how to clock speeds).
+(See below on how to clock the speeds).

-   - Which ever approach you use, remember to provide each thread (as an input argument to the thread function) its range of work.
-It's usually through a `struct`.
+   - Which ever work-sharing approach you use, remember to provide each thread (as an input argument to the thread function) its range of work.
+As I showed in class, this is usually through a `struct`.
 If you forget how to do this, refer to the examples I gave in class: [Parallel Sum](https://github.com/davidtchiu/cs475-parSum) and [Parallel Sort](https://github.com/davidtchiu/cs475-parInsertionSort).

 7. Validation: An important final step is to verify that the parallel version of your code is correct.
 To do this, you should compare the matrices generated by the sequential algorithm and the parallel algorithm whenever the parallel mode `P` is run.
-Check that the greatest difference between any two corresponding elements of the output matrices generated by the sequential code and the parallel code is zero.
+Write a function to check that the greatest difference between any two corresponding elements of the output matrices generated by the sequential code and the parallel code is zero.
+This function does not need to be parallelized, and is only called after you run and clocked both sequential and parallel versions of code in `P` mode.

 8. You must output the time taken, in seconds, for the calculation to take place.
 To do this, you should use the `rtclock()` function that is provided to you.
-When running in parallel mode, you should also show the speedup over the sequential version, which is computed to be: $$T_{sequential} / T_{parallel}$$.
+When running in parallel mode, you should also show the **speedup** over the sequential version, defined $$T_{sequential} / T_{parallel}$$.
 If you did this right, you should experience significant speedup, since matrix multiplication has a significant fraction of code that is highly parallelizable.

-   - Smoothing the results: Always run the program $$N+1$$ times: throwing away the time for the first run, and report the average time of the subsequent $$N$$ runs.
-This is to warm-up the cache (first run) and to smooth-out the results. $$N = 3$$ is a good value.
+   - Smoothing the results: Always run your program $$4$$ times: throwing away the time for the first run, and report the average time of the subsequent $$3$$ runs.
+This is to warm-up the cache (first run) and to smooth-out the results.

    - Only clock the relevant portions of code.
-For instance, I would not consider the time it takes to allocate and free-up memory for the matrices, since these are performed for both sequential and parallel versions.
+For instance, do not consider the time it takes to allocate and free-up memory for the matrices, since these are performed for both sequential and parallel versions.
+Further, do not account for the time to verify the correctness of the parallel version.
 However, you must take into account the time it takes to create, join, and free-up threads in the parallel version, since they are considered necessary overheads for using threads.

 #### Example Output